khongphuongpro0/workshopSocial/content/4-EventParticipated/4.2-Event2/_index.md

 pre: " <b> 4.2. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy it verbatim** into your report, including this warning.
-{{% /notice %}}

-# Summary Report: “GenAI-powered App-DB Modernization workshop”
+# Workshop Report "GenAI-powered App-DB Modernization workshop"

 ### Event Objectives

 - Share best practices in modern application design
-- Introduce Domain-Driven Design (DDD) and event-driven architecture
+- Introduce DDD methodology and event-driven architecture
-- Provide guidance on selecting the right compute services
+- Guide the selection of appropriate compute services
-- Present AI tools to support the development lifecycle
+- Introduce AI tools supporting the development lifecycle

-### Speakers
+### Speakers List

-- **Jignesh Shah** – Director, Open Source Databases
+- **Jignesh Shah** - Director, Open Source Databases
-- **Erica Liu** – Sr. GTM Specialist, AppMod
+- **Erica Liu** - Sr. GTM Specialist, AppMod
-- **Fabrianne Effendi** – Assc.
+- **Fabrianne Effendi** - Assc.
 Specialist SA, Serverless Amazon Web Services

-### Key Highlights
+### Key Content Highlights

-#### Identifying the drawbacks of legacy application architecture
+#### Addressing the Negative Impacts of Legacy Application Architecture

-- Long product release cycles → Lost revenue/missed opportunities
+- Slow product release time → Revenue loss/missed opportunities
-- Inefficient operations → Reduced productivity, higher costs
+- Inefficient operation → Lost productivity, increased costs
-- Non-compliance with security regulations → Security breaches, loss of reputation
+- Non-compliance with security regulations → Security breach, damaged reputation

-#### Transitioning to modern application architecture – Microservices
+#### Transitioning to a New Application Architecture - Microservice Architecture

-Migrating to a modular system — each function is an **independent service** communicating via **events**, built on three core pillars:
+Transitioning to a modular system – where each function is an **independent service** communicating via **events** with 3 core pillars:

-- **Queue Management**: Handle asynchronous tasks
+- **Queue Management**: Handling asynchronous tasks
-- **Caching Strategy**: Optimize performance
+- **Caching Strategy:** Optimizing performance
-- **Message Handling**: Flexible inter-service communication
+- **Message Handling:** Flexible communication between services

 #### Domain-Driven Design (DDD)

-- **Four-step method**: Identify domain events → arrange timeline → identify actors → define bounded contexts
+- **4-step method**: Identify domain events → arrange timeline → identify actors → define bounded contexts
-- **Bookstore case study**: Demonstrates real-world DDD application
+- **Bookstore case study**: Illustrating practical application of DDD
 - **Context mapping**: 7 patterns for integrating bounded contexts

 #### Event-Driven Architecture

 - **3 integration patterns**: Publish/Subscribe, Point-to-point, Streaming
 - **Benefits**: Loose coupling, scalability, resilience
-- **Sync vs async comparison**: Understanding the trade-offs
+- **Sync vs Async comparison**: Understanding the trade-offs

 #### Compute Evolution

-- **Shared Responsibility Model**: EC2 → ECS → Fargate → Lambda
+- **Shared Responsibility Model**: From EC2 → ECS → Fargate → Lambda
 - **Serverless benefits**: No server management, auto-scaling, pay-for-value
-- **Functions vs Containers**: Criteria for appropriate choice
+- **Functions vs Containers**: Criteria for appropriate selection

 #### Amazon Q Developer

 - **SDLC automation**: From planning to maintenance
 - **Code transformation**: Java upgrade, .NET modernization
 - **AWS Transform agents**: VMware, Mainframe, .NET migration

-### Key Takeaways
+### Key Learnings

 #### Design Mindset

-- **Business-first approach**: Always start from the business domain, not the technology
+- **Business-first approach**: Always start with the business domain, not technology
-- **Ubiquitous language**: Importance of a shared vocabulary between business and tech teams
+- **Ubiquitous language**: Importance of common vocabulary between business and tech teams
-- **Bounded contexts**: Identifying and managing complexity in large systems
+- **Bounded contexts**: How to identify and manage complexity in large systems

 #### Technical Architecture

 - **Event storming technique**: Practical method for modeling business processes
-- Use **event-driven communication** instead of synchronous calls
+- Using **Event-driven communication** instead of synchronous calls
-- **Integration patterns**: When to use sync, async, pub/sub, streaming
+- **Integration patterns**: Understanding when to use sync, async, pub/sub, streaming
-- **Compute spectrum**: Criteria for choosing between VM, containers, and serverless
+- **Compute spectrum**: Criteria for choosing from VM → containers → serverless

 #### Modernization Strategy

-- **Phased approach**: No rushing — follow a clear roadmap
+- **Phased approach**: No rushing, a clear roadmap is necessary
-- **7Rs framework**: Multiple modernization paths depending on the application
+- **7Rs framework**: Various paths depending on the characteristics of each application
 - **ROI measurement**: Cost reduction + business agility

-### Applying to Work
+### Application to Work

-- **Apply DDD** to current projects: Event storming sessions with business teams
+- **Applying DDD** to the current project: Event storming sessions with the business team
-- **Refactor microservices**: Use bounded contexts to define service boundaries
+- **Refactor microservices**: Using bounded contexts to identify service boundaries
-- **Implement event-driven patterns**: Replace some sync calls with async messaging
+- **Implement event-driven patterns**: Replacing some synchronous calls with async messaging
-- **Adopt serverless**: Pilot AWS Lambda for suitable use cases
+- **Serverless adoption**: Piloting AWS Lambda for suitable use cases
-- **Try Amazon Q Developer**: Integrate into the dev workflow to boost productivity
+- **Try Amazon Q Developer**: Integrate into the development workflow to boost productivity

 ### Event Experience

-Attending the **“GenAI-powered App-DB Modernization”** workshop was extremely valuable, giving me a comprehensive view of modernizing applications and databases using advanced methods and tools.
-Key experiences included:
+Participating in the **"GenAI-powered App-DB Modernization"** workshop was a highly valuable experience, giving me a comprehensive view of how to modernize applications and databases using modern methods and tools.
+Some notable experiences:

-#### Learning from highly skilled speakers
+#### Learning from Highly Qualified Speakers

-- Experts from AWS and major tech organizations shared **best practices** in modern application design.
+- Speakers from AWS and major technology organizations shared **best practices** in modern application design.
-- Through real-world case studies, I gained a deeper understanding of applying **DDD** and **Event-Driven Architecture** to large projects.
+- Through practical case studies, I gained a clearer understanding of how to apply **Domain-Driven Design (DDD)** and **Event-Driven Architecture** to large projects.

-#### Hands-on technical exposure
+#### Practical Technical Experience

 - Participating in **event storming** sessions helped me visualize how to **model business processes** into domain events.
-- Learned how to **split microservices** and define **bounded contexts** to manage large-system complexity.
+- Learned how to **decompose microservices** and define **bounded contexts** to manage system complexity.
-- Understood trade-offs between **synchronous and asynchronous communication** and integration patterns like **pub/sub, point-to-point, streaming**.
+- Understood the trade-offs between **synchronous and asynchronous communication** as well as integration patterns like **pub/sub, point-to-point, streaming**.

-#### Leveraging modern tools
+#### Applying Modern Tools

-- Explored **Amazon Q Developer**, an AI tool for SDLC support from planning to maintenance.
+- Directly learned about **Amazon Q Developer**, an AI tool supporting the SDLC from planning to maintenance.
-- Learned to **automate code transformation** and pilot serverless with **AWS Lambda** to improve productivity.
+- Learned how to **automate code transformation** and pilot serverless with **AWS Lambda**, thereby enhancing development productivity.

-#### Networking and discussions
+#### Connection and Exchange

-- The workshop offered opportunities to exchange ideas with experts, peers, and business teams, enhancing the **ubiquitous language** between business and tech.
+- The workshop provided opportunities for direct exchange with experts, colleagues, and the business team, helping to **elevate the ubiquitous language** between business and tech.
-- Real-world examples reinforced the importance of the **business-first approach** rather than focusing solely on technology.
+- Through practical examples, I realized the importance of the **business-first approach**, always starting with business needs rather than solely focusing on technology.

-#### Lessons learned
+#### Lessons Learned

-- Applying DDD and event-driven patterns reduces **coupling** while improving **scalability** and **resilience**.
+- Applying DDD and event-driven patterns helps reduce **coupling**, and increase **scalability** and **resilience** for the system.
-- Modernization requires a **phased approach** with **ROI measurement**; rushing the process can be risky.
+- The modernization strategy requires a **phased approach** and **ROI measurement**; one should not rush to convert the entire system.
-- AI tools like Amazon Q Developer can significantly **boost productivity** when integrated into the current workflow.
+- AI tools like Amazon Q Developer can **boost productivity** when integrated into the existing development workflow.

-#### Some event photos
-*Add your event photos here*

-> Overall, the event not only provided technical knowledge but also helped me reshape my thinking about application design, system modernization, and cross-team collaboration.
+> Overall, the event not only provided technical knowledge but also helped me change my mindset regarding application design, system modernization, and effective collaboration between teams.